mastrojs/mastrojs.github.io/data/index.md

 ## Great for beginners

 With Mastro, there is very little to learn – except for web standards: HTML, CSS and JavaScript.
-The widely used VS Code editor also runs in the browser: no need to install anything nor learn the terminal.
+Use the popular VS Code editor, which also runs in the browser: no need to install anything nor learn the terminal.

 <a class="button" href="https://github.dev/mastrojs/template-basic">Launch with GitHub</a>
-<a class="button -secondary" href="/guide/setup/">Guide</a>
+<a class="button -secondary" href="/guide/setup/">Guide: Setup</a>

 ## Great for experienced developers